Radii-Holdings/web-home/README.md

 For Demo checkout following links👇: <br />
 [Nextjs Personal Blog Website](https://create-blog-with-nextjs.vercel.app/) <br />

+This fork statically generates the site and deploys the output to GitHub Pages.
+The contact page now contains a button that opens your mail client to [info@radii.in](mailto:info@radii.in).

 Starter Code Files👇: <br />
 [Nextjs Personal Blog Website Starter Code](https://github.com/codebucks27/Nextjs-contentlayer-blog) <br />